MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 For Chromium browsers displayed in right-to-left (RTL) languages, the order within the caption controls overlay will be flipped, and the overlay will appear in the upper-left corner of the client area.

 The caption controls overlay will always be on top of the web content's Z order and will accept all user input without flowing it through to the web content.

-The coordinate system will not be affected by the overlay, although content my be covered by the overlay.
-- The point (0,0) will be the top left corner of the viewport.
-This point will fall _under_ the overlay if the overlay is in the top-left corner.
-- `window.innerHeight` will return the full height of the client area including the area under the overlay.
-On operating systems which do not include borders around the window, `window.innerHeight === window.outerHeight`
-- `vh` and `vw` units would be unaffected.
-They would still represent 1/100th of the height/width of the viewport which is also not affected by the overlay.
+See [Coordinate System](#coordinate-system).

 If the OS and browser support a colored title bar, the caption controls overlay would use the `"theme_color"` from the manifest as the background color.
 When hovered over and clicked, the controls should honor the operating system design behavior.
 If a colored title bar is not supported, the caption controls overlay will be drawn in the theme supported by the OS and browser.